sagi-z/CanvasCV/doxygen_in/tut_shapes.md

 There could be various reasons for that:
-* Since the camera is capturing a large area and we want to operate our algorithm on a subset of it.
+* Since the camera is capturing a large area and we want to operate our algorithm on a relevant dynamic subset of it.
 * The user selects a polygon area that triggers an alert when tracked objects are inside it.
 * etc.